 We wound up climbing together once, where she put me on Baby (5.6), my third lead climb in the Gunks, and I forever dubbed her a sandbagger.
 We didn’t tie in again for several years, both constantly coming and going out of the city to climb.
 We were both embarking on our own journeys, but the beautiful thing was that despite passing time, we kept coming back to each other with bigger and better stories to share.
 And her stories have inspired me for decades to come.

 In my years before becoming a climber, I’ve always thought that the best friendships in life are the ones where you aren’t up each other’s asses all of the time.
-You exchange ideas and help each other, and you don’t talk shit about each other and constantly compare.
+You exchange ideas and help each other, you don’t talk shit about each other and constantly compare.
 You just live your life and share your experiences with others, and they live and share theirs.

-Over the time I’ve known her, I have been moved by the many accomplishments of this woman.
+Our climbing and friendship actually had very little overlap, but over the years I have known Christina, I have been moved by her many accomplishments.
 She has achieved all of her big moments of success by remaining dedicated to both the sport and her heart.
 Moments of success, she taught me, aren’t always sends and onsights.
 It’s about perspective.
 Throughout eight years of rock climbing, she has pushed past physical challenges as well as mastering the emotional and mental game involved.

 She once read an issue of Alpinist when she had started climbing about the Diamond, and this summer she realized that dream.